Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Introduction

 Concretely, given a target compiler, the workflow begins by automatically crawling related bug reports from open-source repositories, which serve as the knowledge base for three LLM agents in \ourtool.
-These agents operate in a multi-agent fashion as follows: \begin{itemize}[leftmargin=*] \item \textbf{Mutator Invention Agent:} Analyzes historical bug reports to identify error-prone language features, such as those frequently associated with compiler bugs, and proposes mutator designs as specifications describing the intended transformations. \item \textbf{Mutator Implementation Synthesis Agent:} Synthesizes concrete mutator code guided by the specifications and high-quality AST modification examples.
+These agents operate in a multi-agent fashion as follows: \begin{itemize}[leftmargin=*] \item \textbf{Mutator Invention Agent:} Analyzes historical bug reports to identify error-prone language features, such as those frequently associated with compiler bugs, and proposes mutator designs as specifications describing the intended transformations. \item \textbf{Mutator Implementation Synthesis Agent:} Synthesizes concrete mutator code guided by the specifications and high-quality few-shot mutator examples that illustrate AST modification codes.
 It is also fine-tuned with a curated set of high-quality seed mutators to produce more accurate and diverse transformations. \item \textbf{Mutator Refinement Agent:} Validates each synthesized mutator by applying it to bug-triggering programs collected from historical bug reports.
-If compilation or runtime errors occur, the agent automatically repairs it using error feedback.
+If compilation or runtime errors occur, the agent automatically repairs them using error feedback.
 This process iterates until validation succeeds or a retry limit is reached. \end{itemize}

 Following this workflow, we apply \ourtool to two prominent system-level programming languages, Rust and C++, and automatically analyze 1,000 bug reports (500 each for Rust and C++) from two open-source repositories: rustc for Rust and Clang for C++.
+To guide the LLM in using the correct and up-to-date AST manipulation APIs, we fine-tune the LLM of the last two agents using a small set of hand-written mutators as demonstrations.
 In total, \ourtool synthesizes 319 mutators for Rust and 403 mutators for C++ without any human intervention, at an average cost of approximately \$0.08 per mutator using GPT-4o APIs.
-These operators target complex and error-prone language features, such as trait object layouts\footnote{\url{https://doc.rust-lang.org/book/ch10-02-traits.html}} in Rust and templates\footnote{\url{https://en.cppreference.com/w/cpp/language/templates.html}} in C++, which remain underexplored in prior work~\cite{even2023grayc,ou2024mutators,sharma2023rustsmith,wang2024rustlantis,yang2024rust}.
+These operators target complex and error-prone language features, such as trait object layouts in Rust\footnote{\url{https://doc.rust-lang.org/book/ch10-02-traits.html}} and templates in C++\footnote{\url{https://en.cppreference.com/w/cpp/language/templates.html}}, which remain underexplored in prior work~\cite{even2023grayc,ou2024mutators,wang2025fuzzing,sharma2023rustsmith,wang2024rustlantis,yang2024rust}.